-That Sunday morning, cars lined the street out front and a song of praise drifted upon the air through the screen door.
+That Sunday morning, cars lined the street out front and a song of praise drifted upon the air through the screen door, filling the home in which we stayed with sounds of worship and prayer.

 Mt Vernon Methodist Worship Center